 At Sacred Heart Primary, like most schools in Lancashire, we use Lancashire Catering Service to provide our school meals.
 Cooked meals, including a vegetarian option, are prepared daily in our kitchen and children are offered a choice of main courses and desserts.
 Salads and fruit are always available.
 Lancashire provides food which meets national Food Standards criteria – for more information go to http://www.servinglancashire.org.uk/catering/primaryMenus.php.

-The cost of a school meal is £2.20.
+The cost of a school meal is £2.50.
 We are happy to accept payment for the week, month, half term or term.
-Cheques or cash should be placed in a sealed envelope clearly marked with the child’s name and class and handed into the class teacher or at the School Office.
+These should be paid for via your Parentpay account.
 We prefer a term’s notice to change lunch arrangements.

 Free school meals

 Free school meals are available to all children in Reception, Year 1 and Year 2.
 They are also available to some older children according to family income.
 It’s important to register for entitlement to free school meals, even if your child has a packed lunch or is in a younger class – this is so we can receive additional funding (called the pupil premium) which we can use to help your child.

 Children are entitled to Free School Meals if their parents, carers or guardians receive any of the following:

 - Income based job seekers allowance